Select your local site for products and services by region

 Currency exchange rates between the US dollar and foreign currencies may cause the value of the fund's investments to decline.

-Sustainable investing focuses on investments in companies that relate to certain sustainable development themes and demonstrate adherence to environmental, social and governance (ESG) practices; therefore the universe of investments may be limited and investors may not be able to take advantage of the same opportunities or market trends as investors that do not use such criteria.
+Sustainable investing focuses on investments in companies that relate to certain sustainable development themes and demonstrate adherence to environmental, social and governance (ESG) practices; therefore, the universe of investments may be limited, and an investors may not be able to take advantage of the same opportunities or market trends as investors that do not use such criteria.
 This could have a negative impact on an investor's overall performance depending on whether such investments are in or out of favor.

 Fixed income insights